kneath/kneath.github.com/handbook/index.md

 ## Build a Webpage

 Next, we're going to learn more about how this tool can be a little research assistant.
-I love wildflowers (it's why I changed my name to Aster).
+I love wildflowers.
+It's why I changed my name to Aster, after all.
 Again, we'll start with the same setup.

 - Open up Claude Cowork
 - Click "Work in a Folder" and create a new folder on your desktop.
 - Make sure you have **Opus 4.6** selected with **Extended thinking** enabled.
 - It will ask you permission to edit files in this folder, give it access (make sure this folder is empty!)

-This time we are going to have a little fun with it.
+This time we are going to have a little fun.
 Taxes suck anyway, we need something that brings us joy.

 ![Screenshot](https://assets.warpspire.com/images/handbook/handbook-4.png)

 Some things to watch for:

 - It might ask you some questions about running a Chrome plugin.
 Install the plugin and do what it says.
+This allows the tool to use your browser.
 - It's going to make a TODO list and check things off as it goes along
 - It's going to be searching the web, just like you would use Google